-Sacramento, CA — On the heals of a recent automatic voter fiasco that led to 1,500 people being placed on the California voter rolls, the Department of Motors added insult to injury today when officials announced that several pieces of living room furniture have also been registered to vote.
+Sacramento, CA — On the heels of a recent automatic voter fiasco that led to 1,500 people being placed on the California voter rolls, the Department of Motors added insult to injury today when officials announced that several pieces of living room furniture have also been registered to vote.

 Earlier this week, California’s top elections official said he doesn’t yet know if any of the roughly 1,500 people mistakenly registered to vote by the Department of Motor Vehicles cast ballots in the June primary.
 Secretary of State Alex Padilla said his office is investigating and working with counties to ensure ineligible people don’t vote in the November election.
 He offered no work on whether the agency is looking into improperly registered furniture.